Invest in your child's future.

 Each child beneficiary can collect up to $500 per year from the Canada Education Savings Grant (CESG) program, to a maximum of $7,200 over the life of the RESP.
 That's an automatic 20% return on your investment!
 The simplest way to achieve this is to set up a convenient pre-authorized contribution of about $208 a month.
 You can choose from a wide range of investment options – from savings and term deposits to mutual funds*.

 There is also a new BC Training and Education Savings Program (BCTESP) grant, designed to help families start planning and savings earlier for their children’s post-secondary education.
 It provides $1,200 for your child’s RESP with no matching or additional contribution on your part.
-To be eligible, children must be born in 2007 or later and be BC residents; grant applications can be submitted any time after the child’s sixth birthday up to the day before their ninth birthday.
+Grant applications can be submitted any time after the child’s sixth birthday up to the day before their ninth birthday.
 More information on this program can be found on the BC government website.